hdShang/arxiv-daily/docs/cs-CL/2025-06-24/papers/250619767v1-srft-a-single-stage-method-with-supervised-and-reinforcement-fine-tu.md

 ---
 layout: default
-title: SRFT: A Single-Stage Method with Supervised and Reinforcement Fine-Tuning for Reasoning
+title: "SRFT: A Single-Stage Method with Supervised and Reinforcement Fine-Tuning for Reasoning"
 ---

 # SRFT: A Single-Stage Method with Supervised and Reinforcement Fine-Tuning for Reasoning